dafny-lang/dafny/docs/DafnyRef/Grammar.md

 ````
 In general Dafny identifiers are sequences of ``idchar`` characters where
 the first character is a ``nondigitIdChar``.
 However tokens that fit this pattern
-are not identifiers if they look like a character literal,
+are not identifiers if they look like a character literal
-or a reserved word (including array or bit-vvector type tokens).
+or a reserved word (including array or bit-vector type tokens).
 Also, `ident` tokens that begin with an `_` are not permitted as user identifiers.

 ### 2.5.3.
 Digits